 Process of National Accreditation for Educator Preparation Providers Sample Clauses

 Process of National Accreditation for Educator Preparation Providers.
 A. The process required for national accreditation by CAEP is outlined in CAEP policies.
 XXXx seeking CAEP accreditation must satisfy eligibility requirements, submit a self-study in a CAEP-approved format for formative feedback through off- site review, facilitate the posting of a call for public comment and distribution of third-party surveys to stakeholders, host a site visit, and complete an approved program review process for all programs of study leading to professional practice in a school setting.
+B. Terms of accreditation shall be for seven (7) years.
+EPP accreditation status is subject to CAEP policies, including annual payment of fees and submission of an annual report as required.

 AutoNDA by SimpleDocs

 Process of National Accreditation for Educator Preparation Providers.
-The process required for national accreditation by CAEP is outlined in CAEP Policies.
-XXXx seeking CAEP Accreditation must satisfy eligibility requirements, submit a self-study in a CAEP-approved format for formative feedback through off-site review, facilitate the posting of a call for public comment and distribution of third-party surveys to stakeholders, host a site visit, and complete an approved program review process for all programs of study leading to professional practice in a school setting.
-Terms of accreditation shall be for seven (7) years.
-Pre-accreditation status terms shall be for five (5) years.
+A. The process required for national accreditation by CAEP is outlined in CAEP Policies.
+XXXx seeking CAEP Accreditation must satisfy eligibility requirements, submit a self-study in a CAEP-approved format for formative feedback through off-site review, facilitate the posting of a call for public comment and distribution of third- party surveys to stakeholders, host a site visit, and complete an approved program review process for all programs of study leading to professional practice in a school setting.
+B. Terms of accreditation shall be for seven (7) years.
+Eligibility status terms shall be for five (5) years.
 EPP accreditation status is subject to CAEP policies, including annual payment of dues and submission of an annual report as required.

 Related to Process of National Accreditation for Educator Preparation Providers